Guy W. Calissi

 Guy W. Calissi (November 28, 1909 – December 6, 1980), was an American Democratic Party politician, prosecutor, lawyer and judge, who served for seven years as Mayor of Wood-Ridge, New Jersey, 16 years as Bergen County, New Jersey prosecutor and was appointed in 1970 to serve as a judge on New Jersey Superior Court, a post he served in until his mandatory retirement at age 70 in the year before his death.

 Early life and education

 Born in Manhattan, New York City, Calissi spent his early years in an orphanage in Kearny, New Jersey.
+Raised in Wood-Ridge, New Jersey, he attended the local public schools and graduated from Hasbrouck Heights High School, where he competed on multiple sports teams.

 Offered a college scholarship, he chose to decline it so that he could earn a living and graduated in 1941 from John Marshall Law School.